Help! My Google traffic just tanked – what do I do?

 The next question to ask is, which posts have been affected?
 This time head to Google Analytics >> Behaviour >> Site Content >> All Pages and start clicking on your content.
 Is the traffic drop caused by just a few posts or does it seem to be affecting all of them?

-A very common reason for a sudden traffic drop is when a site is dependant on one blog post for a big chunk of traffic… It only takes one person to write a better blog post on that subject, which pushes your post down in the rankings, and BOOM!
+A very common reason for a sudden traffic drop is when a site is dependent on one blog post for a big chunk of traffic… It only takes one person to write a better blog post on that subject, which pushes your post down in the rankings, and BOOM!
 Your Google traffic tumbles.
 But actually it’s not an algorithm change or a major problem with your site… it’s just one person, wrote one blog post, that pushed your most popular post down in the rankings.

-Now it doesn’t take a genius to work out that being dependant on just one post is a very precarious place to be… But at least now you know and can work to fix the problem.
+Now it doesn’t take a genius to work out that being dependent on just one post is a very precarious place to be… But at least now you know and can work to fix the problem.
 To stop this happening again, work hard on your keyword research and write lots of great content that really answers those search queries well – better than anyone else!
 Over time this will build up your stock of popular posts and make your situation less precarious.

 However, if your traffic drop seems to be a widespread problem across all your content, you may need to do a bit more digging…